17.10.2020

 • Salt – 1 kg;

-• Several stalks of dill with seed umbels.
+• Several stems of dill with umbels of seeds.

-Sand is better removed from mushrooms in cold water under oppression.
+Sand is better removed from mushrooms in cold water under pressure

 Cooking method;